 Finns have always been pioneers – and a willingness to experiment and to risk failure is a Finnish trait.
-So it’s no wonder that much of Finland’s success is due to social innovation – and it remains a priority.
+So it’s no wonder that much of Finland’s success is due to social innovation – and it remains a priority today.

 And Finland hasn’t stopped innovating.
-In 2017, the Finnish government gave the go-ahead for a basic-income experiment to establish whether a more streamlined social security system could better serve the needs of the modern Finnish economy and society.
+In recent years Finland has experimented with developing e-government services, citizen participation in urban planning, citizens’ initiatives for new legislation and a basic income.
 The Finnish school system also provides room for experimentation, including a recent move towards interdisciplinary phenomenon-based learning, rather than purely subject-based education.

 A better future for all through innovation and social experiments.